amonrperes/lds-datahouse-api/README.md

 ## Registration

-You'll need to register your LDS Credentials in order to check if you have access to the Leaders and Clerks Resources and receive API Credentials.
+You'll need to register your churchofjesuschrist.com credentials in order to check if you have access to the Leaders and Clerks Resources and receive API Credentials.

 ```javascript
 const axios = require('axios');